itenium-be/blog-posts/nuget/closedxml/2025-09-29-create-xlsx-excel-with-closedxml-csharp.md

 <!--more-->

-# MIT Licensed

-I used to be a big fan of EPPlus but since it is no longer free, this aims to be a pretty much 1 to 1 conversion of our EPPlus blog series.

-If you're migrating, AI is pretty good at converting EPPlus code to ClosedXML, for most (simple) use cases, it just works!

 # ClosedXML

 {% include github-stars.html url="ClosedXML/ClosedXML" desc="ClosedXML is a .NET library for reading, manipulating and writing Excel 2007+ (.xlsx, .xlsm) files." %}